esplo/docker-local-ssl-termination-proxy/README.md

 ## Troubleshoot

-### NET::ERR_CERT_INVALID in Chrome on MacOS
+### "Your connection is not private" in Chrome

-Check [this SO post](https://stackoverflow.com/questions/58802767/no-proceed-anyway-option-on-neterr-cert-invalid-in-chrome-on-macos) to bypass this.
-My recommendation is to type "thisisunsafe".
+Click "Advanced" button, then click "Proceed anyway".

 ## License